mcvella/viam-local-llm-functions/README.md

 ## Build and Run

-To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `mcvella:chat:local-llm-tool_router` model from the [`mcvella:chat:local-llm-tool_router` module](https://github.com/mcvella/viam-local-llm-tool_router).
+To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `mcvella:chat:local-llm-tool-router` model from the [`mcvella:chat:local-llm-tool-router` module](https://github.com/mcvella/viam-local-llm-tool-router).

 ## Configure your chat